FAMV No. 7 of 1998

 (ON APPLICATION FOR LEAVE TO APPEAL FROM CACV 155 OF 1997)

 |ARCHER, HAROLD DEAN

 Appeal Committee : Mr Justice Litton PJ, Mr Justice Ching PJ and

 Date of Hearing : 7 May 1998

 Mr Justice Litton PJ:

-3. The company had been in financial difficulties for some time prior to June 1995.
-The appellant had, on a number of occasions, deferred drawing his salary to enable the company to pay its creditors and was therefore owed salary at the time of his dismissal.
+4. The company had been in financial difficulties for some time prior to June 1995.
+The applicant had, on a number of occasions, deferred drawing his salary to enable the company to pay its creditors and was therefore owed salary in arrears at the time of his dismissal.
 He brought proceedings against the company in the Labour Tribunal but these were transferred to the High Court.
 Pleadings were ordered.
 There were claims and counterclaims.
-The case was tried by Deputy Judge Longley resulting in a judgment in the appellant's favour for $82,356.
-He was not awarded costs, but because the company had succeeded in its counterclaim (which substantially reduced the award in the appellant's favour) it was given the costs of the counterclaim.
+The case was tried by Deputy Judge Longley resulting in a judgment in the applicant's favour for $82,356.
+There was no award of costs in his favour but because the respondent succeeded in its counterclaim (which substantially reduced the award in the applicant's favour) the respondent was given the costs of the counterclaim.

 The proceedings at first instance